zhiburt/tabled/README.md

 Nowadays there's a few libraries for pretty tables.
 Some may wonder why `tabled` is better or worse than others libraries?

-I hope `tabled` does it's job good, but at the end of the day you probably need to decide it yourself.
+I hope `tabled` does it's job well, but at the end of the day you probably need to decide for yourself.
 If you have any ideas for an enhancement or have a question about `tabled` please file an issue.

-Bellow you will find a list of crates which do similar things or do something which `tabled` doesn't.
+Below you will find a list of crates which do similar things or do something which `tabled` doesn't.

 You can find performance comparison benchmarks [here](https://github.com/zhiburt/tabled/tree/master/tabled/benches/lib_comp).